-Here is a collection of all published works with score and some details.
+Below is a collection of all mt published works in chronological order with score and some details.
 You can also find me on Spotify.

 2025: